 Why chose Tai Chi?

 There used to be a time not that long ago when Far Eastern culture was mainly in the form of food and films.
 Karate and judo were amongst the first to be accepted and with the rise of Bruce Lee came the popularity of Chinese martial arts.
 For a long time, Bruce Lee was what Chinese martial arts was about and to many in the West, the perception still exists.
 Demonstrations from Shaolin monks were also very popular.
-However, martial arts in the Eastern sense is not a recent phenomenon.
+However, martial arts in the Asia is not a recent phenomenon.
 Back in the late Nineteenth Century, a British engineer by the name of Edward Barton-Wright spent three years in Japan and came back to Britain with a hybrid martial art he created for the British gentleman.
 He called it Baritsu and the art is still being practiced.

-Is Tai Chi a health exercise or it is a martial art?
+Is Taiji a health exercise or it is a martial art?
 The answer is that it is both.
 Because when you have movement, you have exercise.
 When you exercise, you are cultivating health.
 The practice of martial arts requires movement, but this movement is slow and gentle.
 There is a misconception in that martial arts is all about fighting.
-However, Chinese culture, it is about defence and avoiding the need to fight.
+However, in Chinese culture, it is about defence and avoiding the need to fight.
 So contrary to popular belief, Chinese martial arts is a message for peace.
-Tai Chi is suitable for all ages and you may practice in groups or on your own.
-Some practice Tai Chi for health, the chance to socialise or as a form of release.
+Taiji is suitable for all ages and you may practice in groups or on your own.
+Some practice Taiji for health, the chance to socialise or as a form of release.
 In the modern world we live in, many people suffer from stress, joint pains and heart conditions.
-Tai Chi can help you manage these conditions and more.
+Taiji can help you manage these conditions and more.
 There is no need to dress up, just come in with loose comfortable clothes.
-Why not make that first step today?

 Why chose White Horse Tai Chi?